Emails slip through the crack all the time.

 Automation is a good practice in our global world.
 When your teams are asleep or spending time with their families, they are not answering your customers.
 As most modern shared inboxes offer the ability to build chatbots, it would be crazy not to step in.

-In order to deliver the best customer experience, your business needs to create a personalized experience.
-This means that your customer service has to go above and beyond satisfying customers' needs.
+Your business needs to create a personalized experience to deliver the best customer experience, which means that your customer service has to go above and beyond satisfying customers' needs.
 Providing genuinely customized customer service is challenging as it entails making the customers feel like they are unique.

-To bring context to your customer service and personalize the experience, you have to gather data about the customer profile.
+To bring context to your customer service and personalize the experience, you must gather data about the customer profile.
 There are different data that you can access to offer the best experience to your customer, including: